muhammadfarhannnnn/image-slider-page/README.md

-i create a web agge for image slider using html and css
+i create a web page for image slider using html and css